LNER Peppercorn Class A1 60163 Tornado: Launch and Great Central Railway trials

-From Darlington Works, Tornado was moved by road on two articulated lorries to the Great Central Railway on 19 August, where she performed mileage accumulation and testing before hauling her first passenger trains.
+From Darlington Works, Tornado was moved by road on two articulated lorries to the Great Central Railway on 19 August, where it performed mileage accumulation and testing before hauling its first passenger trains.
 Testing of the On-Train Monitoring Recorder (OTMR), Train Protection & Warning System (TPWS), Automatic Warning System (AWS), and air brakes was also done at the GCR, and are standard for all steam locomotives requiring certification for main line running, with speed and regulator positions tracked by the onboard recording equipment stored under the driver's seat.
-After three days, Tornado had completed her first non-stop mile run and had hauled empty coaches.
-Following HM Railway Inspectorate (HMRI), she went on to haul empty trains at speeds up to 60 mi/h and with a load of up to around 500 tons.
-One load test involved a rake of 11 coaches and a Class 45 diesel locomotive, and another saw her achieve 2,000 drawbar horsepower.
+After three days, Tornado had completed its first non-stop mile run and had hauled empty coaches.
+Following HM Railway Inspectorate (HMRI) recommendations, it went on to haul empty trains at speeds up to 60 mi/h and with a load of up to around 500 tons.
+One load test involved a rake of 11 coaches and a Class 45 diesel locomotive, and another saw it achieve 2,000 drawbar horsepower.
 On 10 September Tornado was officially timed for the first time, hauling 518 tons up the 1-in-176 gradient south from Rothley station.
-For the GCR's Day out with Thomas event during the Summer Bank Holiday weekend, Tornado wore a small Thomas face for light runs.Tornado's first passenger trains took place on 21 September 2008; the first was the 10.15 a.m. non-stop service from Quorn and Woodhouse to Leicester North.Heritage Railway magazine, Issue 116, 2–29 October 2008 On this day, 1,000–2,000 covenantors, donors and guests travelled on the services.
+For the GCR's Day Out with Thomas event during the Summer Bank Holiday weekend, Tornado wore a small Thomas face for light runs.Tornado's first passenger trains took place on 21 September 2008; the first was the 10.15 a.m. non-stop service from Quorn and Woodhouse to Leicester North.Heritage Railway magazine, Issue 116, 2–29 October 2008 On this day, 1,000–2,000 covenantors, donors and guests travelled on the services.
 The first service for fare-paying passengers began on 22 September, where over 1,000 people were carried on the three sold-out trips.
 On 4 October, Tornado took part in the 125th anniversary of the Boys' Brigade, wearing a special headboard and hauled the GCR's preserved Travelling Post Office train.
-Her final passenger run on the GCR was on 12 October, and had run 1500 mi by the end of the month.
+Its final passenger run on the GCR was on 12 October, and had run 1500 mi by the end of the month.
 The president of the GCR said Tornado achieved a "smooth debut", and the engine was described as having performed "effortlessly" and "faultlessly".